omeka/omeka-s-developer/docs/register_an_addon.md

 ---
-title: Registering an Addon
+title: Register an Addon
 ---

-After you [register your GitHub repository](http://omeka.org/register/) as an Omeka addon we'll publish new versions of your addon if you follow these steps.
+After you [register your GitHub repository](https://omeka.org/register/) as an Omeka addon we'll publish new versions of your addon if you follow these steps.

 First, in your addon's GitHub repository, go to the releases page and click "Draft a new release".
 Enter a tag name (it does not have to be your addon